 You can expect to pay an annual management fee, which is usually set as a fixed amount, or as a percentage of the value of your pension fund.
-To avoid paying additional fees, ensure you check the fine print of your contract and ask your pension provider to unpack any expenses you can expect to pay.
+To avoid paying additional fees, ensure you check your contract’s fine print and ask your pension provider to unpack any expenses you can expect to pay.

 Delaying the start of your pension savings can have a significant impact on the amount of money you may have to retire on.
 Retirement might seem a long way off, but the earlier you start contributing to this fund, the more money you will be able to save.